Insights: Understanding the Cost of Google Ads and Maximizing ROI

 Google Ads Pricing Basics

-A Quality Score is a metric used by Google to determine how the keywords in a PPC service ad campaign perform.
+• Quality Score: A Quality Score is a metric used by Google to determine how the keywords in a PPC service ad campaign perform.
 It helps to see whether the ads are getting clicked and a good return for the money the ad spend is paying.
 Google gives each keyword a score on a scale of 1 to 10, with a top score of 10.
 A high-quality score means lower cost-per-click.
 A high-quality score is rewarded with a better ad position on the search engine results page.
 Companies with high-quality scores often have a 50% lower cost-per-click than low-quality ones.

-Ad position is the most impactful factor in terms of costs and visibility.
+• Ad Position: Ad position is the most impactful factor in terms of costs and visibility.
 While generally, such an ad tends to have a higher number of clicks, it also generally has a higher CPC, meaning it is a balance between ad position and CPC in gaining a good ROI.

-The right keywords are necessary to make campaigns effective and, at the same time, not too costly within Google Ads.
+• Keyword Selection: The right keywords are necessary to make campaigns effective and, at the same time, not too costly within Google Ads.
 Though long-tail keywords are less competitive, they often bring a better return with lower CPC compared to broad keywords.
 Thorough keyword research and good use of match types can help bring down costs while improving ROI.

 How Google Ads Budgeting Works